Wirtual Self Reported Market Cap Reaches $100.23 Million (WIRTUAL)

 [Docs](https://document.wirtual.co/documents/about)”

-It is usually not currently possible to buy alternative cryptocurrencies such as Wirtual directly using U.S. dollars.
-Investors seeking to trade Wirtual should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wirtual using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Wirtual directly using U.S. dollars.
+Investors seeking to trade Wirtual should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wirtual using one of the aforementioned exchanges.

 Receive News & Updates for Wirtual Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wirtual and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.